Good replacements for Pomegranate Seeds include Raspberries, Cranberries, Red Currants, Raisins, and Cherries.

 5 - Cherries

-Cherries are vibrant, tart-sweet fruits that make a bold statement in any dish.
+Cherries are bright, tart-sweet fruits that make a bold statement in any dish.

 Their firm texture and juicy, sweet-tart flavor pair well with countless foods, allowing them to be used in any number of creative ways.

-Although they can be enjoyed on their own as a delightful snack or dessert topping, cherries also make an excellent substitute for pomegranate seeds in salads and other dishes.
+Although they can be enjoyed on their own as a nice snack or dessert topping, cherries also make an excellent substitute for pomegranate seeds in salads and other dishes.

-They retain their slightly tart taste even when cooked or blended into sauces or toppings and add a burst of flavor that works in both savory and sweet recipes.
+They retain their slightly tart taste even when cooked or blended into sauces or toppings and add great flavor that works in both savory and sweet recipes.